Energy

 Kinetic energy

-It is the energy that an object has due to its movement.
+It is the energy that has an object due to its movement.

 _images/electric-energia-aerogeneradores.jpg